dtekcth/data101/src/beginner/git/setup.md

 1. Use the Git bundled with XCode.
 Chances are that if you're going to program on a Mac, then you are going to have to install XCode's command-line tools at some point.
-Git comes bundled with XCode's command-line tools, check if you have it installed by opening a terminal and typing:
+Git comes bundled with XCode's command-line tools.
+Check if you have it installed by opening a terminal and typing:

    ```bash